Fossj117/fossj117.github.io/_posts/2016-10-29-quick-debate-night-text-analysis.md

 </center>
 </p>

-Another interesting thing to look at is how the length of responses (perhaps a rough proxy for more “substantive” discussion vs. quippy back-and-forth) changed over the course of the night.
-In the next chart, we show how utterance length varied over the course of the debate for each speaker:
+Another interesting thing to look at is how the length of responses changed over the course of the night.
+I think of this as perhaps a rough proxy for whether discussion was more "substantive" & expository or more quippy & back-and-forth.
+In the next chart, I show how utterance length varied over the course of the debate for each speaker:

 <p>
 <center>